Potential estimates and quasilinear parabolic equations with measure data: Quasilinear Lane-Emden Type Parabolic Equations

 By Proposition \ref{5hhmun}, there exists a subsequence of $\{u_n\} $, still denoted by it, converging to $u$ a.e in $\Omega_T$.
-Since Applying Dominated Convergence Theorem, we have $u_n\to u$ in $L^q(\Omega_T)$.
+Since Thanks to the Dominated Convergence Theorem, we have $u_n\to u$ in $L^q(\Omega_T)$.
 Hence, thanks to Theorem \ref{5hhsta} we get $u=S(v)$. \\ Next we show that \textbf{S is pre-compact}.
 Indeed if $\{u_n\}=\{S(v_n)\}$ is a sequence in $S(J)$.
 By Proposition \ref{5hhmun}, there exists a subsequence of $\{u_n\} $, still denoted by it, converging to $u$ a.e in $\Omega_T$.
-Again, using get Dominated Convergence Theorem we get $u_n\to u$ in $L^q(\Omega_T)$.
+Again, the Dominated Convergence Theorem we get $u_n\to u$ in $L^q(\Omega_T)$.
 So \textbf{S is pre-compact}. \\ Next, thanks to Corollary \ref{5hh250320146} and Remark \ref{5hh270320141} we have